frosetrain/frosetrain/README.md

 ## Things I do / have done

-* Use Arch Linux
-* Raspberry Pi and electronics
-* Write Python
-* Write JavaScript
+* JavaScript is unavoidable
-* Robotics
+* I’m trying to learn electronics
+* What is a Pythonista and is it edible